cajacks1/space-shooter/README.md

 You do not need the StarShooter_Data.zip file anymore, so you may delete that file.

-If you do, it could look like this:
+If you do, it could look like this now: